rstemmer/musicdb/README.md

 I'm working on a mobile app that downloads your whole music collection via WLAN onto your smartphone.
 It is still very experimental and not ready to use.
 For the app, I use the [kivy](https://kivy.org/#home) framework.

 Target will only be Android smartphones due to the storage limitation of iOS based devices.

+## GitHub Releases

+Some special old releases are tagged in the git repository.
+They can be found in [GitHubs Releases Section](https://github.com/rstemmer/musicdb/releases).
+These are not the latest version of MusicDB and I do not recommend to use them.